taosa3/42-Piscine/README.md

-# 42-Piscine
+# 42 Piscine
-All my 42 piscine exs
+This is all the exercices that I did in 42 school.